Skip to Content

 Sayings and Slang

 Most of our staff are bilingual, and at our office, you’ll hear a variety of Spanglish words.
-Guau is the Spanglish word for Wow.
+The correct word in Spanish is Cuidado.

 Trailblazer